 Work from home difficulties are numerous

-According to Bain & Company, distractions like background noise, incoming emails, parcel deliveries or only the beginning.
+According to Bain & Company, distractions like background noise, incoming emails, and parcel deliveries are only the beginning.
 Communication barriers like audio delays, buffering, bad lines, muted mics, or bad phone etiquette makes focus difficult.
 Even if these can be overcome, collaborating digitally is still inefficient.

-Tools are poor and will likely stay that way.
+Work from home challenge 3: Tools are poor and will likely stay that way.

-In a great piece by Larry Alton, many begin to suffer from loneliness, depression or detachment from reality.
-(I admit I went a little nuts.)
-It’s for this reason, I think a hybrid model is more likely than a WFH model.
+In a great piece by Larry Alton written for NBC News, many pajama-productivity proponents typically suffer from loneliness, depression or detachment from reality.
+(Been there, done that.)
+It’s for this reason, I believe a hybrid model is more likely than a true WFH model.
 Even after bragging about their work from home model, IBM decided to bring employees back to the office.